simontonsoftware/micro-dash/README.md

 - It has no special knowledge of "array like" objects; only actual arrays are treated as arrays.
 - String functions are designed for simple cases like variable names.
 They only treat `[0-9A-Za-z]` as part of words and are not smart about contractions or ordinals (e.g. `I'll` or `1st`).
 - A modern environment/buildchain is assumed.
 E.g. this project will not contain duplicates of ES6 functions (such as `Array.isArray()`), and it may use ES6 functions directly.
 If you target older browsers/environments, you may need to include polyfills separately.
 However, it will only use features that _can_ be polyfilled.

-**Goals that are _not_ part of this project:**
-- Complete feature parity with lodash.
-This project does not aspire to have a "micro" version of every function in lodash.
-- Additional functions that are not part of lodash.
-While there may be many other handy "utility" functions in the world, they do not belong in this library.

 ## Credits
 - **[Lodash](https://github.com/lodash/lodash)** - on which this entire project's API is based, most of its tests, and some of its source.